 - Wash your hands frequently.
 Flu viruses are spread by droplets from infected people when they sneeze, blow their nose, or wipe away secretions from their nose or eyes.
-During flu season, everyone should be encouraged to keep their hands out of their mouths, avoid rubbing their eyes, and wash their hands thoroughly several times a day, especially before meals.
+Protect yourself from germs by washing your hands frequently.
+If you don’t have access to soap and water, use an alcohol-based hand sanitizer.

 - Stay hydrated.
 Increasing your water intake will help you stay healthy and lessen the chance of you coming down with flu.
-When you are feeling under the weather, drinking extra fluids (warm liquids preferably) prevents dehydration caused by fever, loosens mucus, and keeps your throat moist.
+When you are feeling under the weather, drinking extra fluids (warm liquids preferably) prevents dehydration, loosens mucus, and keeps your throat moist.

 - Cover up when you sneeze or cough.
 Cover your mouth and nose with a tissue or arm when coughing or sneezing.
 It prevents infectious droplets to be spread in the air.

 - Exercise regularly.
 Not only can regular exercise lower stress, but research indicates that exercise can stimulate the immune system.

 And what if you’re hit with flu-like symptoms anyway?

 - Listen to your body.
 If you’re feeling under the weather, take it easy and take a break.
 Spending excessive energy steals valuable resources from your immune system.
 Even attempting to perform normal activities at work or school may be too much.
 Besides, if you believe you’re coming down with the flu, the best thing you can probably do for your friends and family is to not expose them unnecessarily to the virus.